 First language/s: Kirundi

-Religion/s: indigenous beliefs, Christianity
+Religion/s: Indigenous beliefs, Christianity

-Traditionally despised by both Tutsi and Hutu, the historical links of some Twa with the Burundi court, and more significantly their recruitment by the army, link them with Tutsis in the eyes of many Hutus.
+Twa traditionally were hunters and worked as potters or as musicians and entertainers.
+Excluded by both Tutsi and Hutu, the historical links of some Twa with the Burundi court, and more significantly their recruitment by the army, link them with Tutsis in the eyes of many Hutus.
 In anti-Tutsi reprisals Twa have also been targeted.

 Burundi has become a densely populated country, and most land is used for crops and pasture.
 Since the 1970s it has been illegal to hunt in Burundi, which deprived the Twa of what was traditionally one of their main sources of sustenance.
 Land redistribution at Burundi’s independence did not benefit the Twa, and most are now landless.
 Twa face discrimination from Hutu and Tutsi on a daily basis.